 To assist you in understanding how the testing process works, we put together the following topics.
 As always, if you have any questions, don't hesitate to contact us at [email protected].
 We're here to help!

-What order will my courses be sent in?
+In what order will my courses be sent?

-Courses are randomly generated and sent by the University’s computer system.
-If you have a request to complete a particular course first, please contact the Testing Department.
+Courses are generated and sent out by the University’s computer system in a pre-selected order.
+If you have a special need to complete a particular course or discipline (i.e. general education, core courses, or electives), please contact the Student Services Department and we will send you the course you want to complete.

-How do I know I received the right course?
+How do I know that I have received the right courses?

 How many courses should I receive?